I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-Whoever is going to read the letter already knows that you are looking to get employed in one of the positions they are advertising.
+Whoever will read the letter already knows you want to be employed in one of the advertised positions.
 So get to the point and lead them into your resume.

 Here is an example of what I mean.

-Dear George Although I am new to the fitness industry, I have always seen myself working at a market-leading gym franchise such as Planet Fitness.
+Dear George, Although I am new to the fitness industry, I have always seen myself working at a market-leading gym franchise such as Planet Fitness.
 It’s a company that helps people reach their fitness goals by putting individuals first and providing them with expert mentors.
-My skills and knowledge learned during my certification, as well as my eagerness to grow and be the best personal trainer I can be will make me credit to your staff compliment.
+My skills and knowledge learned during my certification and my eagerness to grow and be the best personal trainer I can be will give me credit to your staff compliment.
 I would love the chance to meet and discuss the position available and my compatibility with it in more detail.

 What else should you add?